 We have heard of companies that use electric heaters and go room to room to treat the house.
 Unfortunately, electric heaters generally cannot reach and sustain sufficiently high temperatures over a large enough area to effectively remove an infestation.
 Commercial LP gas heaters can achieve the necessary temperatures.

 We have read stories of individuals trying to microwave library books to ensure they don’t have bed bugs.
 This can create a fire hazard and ruin the books (replacing library books can be expensive).
 We don’t recommend it.

 All we can say is, DON’T DO IT!
 While these liquids will kill bed bugs, they are flammable and are all health hazards.
 We have seen several news stories over the past few years where people have tried to treat bed bugs themselves using these substances and ended up burning down their homes.
 Stay away from these fuels.

 Others have tried treating bed bugs on their own using boric acid or other powders.
 In one case, there was so much powder laying on the surfaces of a home we were called to inspect, we would not take our bed bug dog inside due to the risk he would inhale the powder.
 We don’t recommend using these products.

-Some items that are attractive to bed bugs – like Hoverounds®, wheelchairs and cars – are hard to treat.
+Some items that are attractive to bed bugs, like Hoverounds®, wheelchairs and cars, are hard to treat.
 There are products that are effective in using an aroma to kill the bugs.
-These strips are placed in a sealed area (for example, we would place a Hoveround in a large bag with the strips and seal it or place inside the car and leave it closed) and left for 72 hours.
+These strips are placed in a sealed area (for example, we would place a Hoveround® in a large bag with the strips and seal it, or place them inside the car and leave it closed) and left for 72 hours.
 These aroma strips are very effective when directions are followed.